Operation Market Garden: Garden

 Garden consisted primarily of XXX Corps and was initially spearheaded by the Guards Armoured Division, with the 43rd Wessex and 50th Northumbrian Infantry Divisions in reserve.
 They were expected to arrive at the south end of the 101st Airborne Division's area on the first day, the 82nd's by the second day and the 1st's by the fourth day at the latest.
+The precise targets were 17 September: 17:00 Eindhoven and midnight Veghel; 18 September: noon Grave and 18:00 Nijmegen; and 19 September: 15:00 Arnhem.
 The airborne divisions would then join XXX Corps in the breakout from the Arnhem bridgehead.
+Guards Armoured would bypass Apeldoorn and advance to the IJsselmeer near Nunspeet.
+43rd Division would form IJssel bridgeheads at Zutphen and Deventer.
+50th Division would form an IJssel bridgehead at Doesburg.
+The Dutch Princess Irene Brigade would liberate and garrison Apeldoorn.
+Montgomery's written directive M.525 gave subsequent objectives:

+From this position it will be prepared to advance eastwards to the general area RHEINE-OSNABRUCK-HAMM-MUNSTER.
+In this movement its weight will be on its right and directed towards HAMM, from which place a strong thrust will be made southwards along the eastern face of the RUHR.

+However, Eisenhower just wanted to secure bridgeheads over the Nederrijn and IJssel and had not authorised further operations along this axis.
+Eisenhower had also stipulated on 13 September that the two US divisions were to be released after XXX Corps passed through them, but Montgomery held on to them until November because the operation almost doubled 21st Army Group's frontage and Montgomery needed American assistance to hold it.

 Four days was a long time for an airborne force to fight unsupported.
 Even so, before Operation Market Garden started it seemed to the Allied high command that the German resistance had broken.
-Most of the German Fifteenth Army in the area appeared to be fleeing from the Canadians and they were known to have no Panzergruppen.
+Most of the German Fifteenth Army in the area appeared to be fleeing from the Canadians and they were known to have no panzer divisions.
 It was thought that XXX Corps would face limited resistance on their route up Highway 69 and little armour.
 Meanwhile, the German defenders would be spread out over 100 km trying to contain the pockets of airborne forces, from the Second Army in the south to Arnhem in the north.